Maintaining the stem cell niche in multicellular models of epithelia: The model

 Though the spatial location of the proliferative cells in the epidermis is known, the cell lineage is not completely understood.
 For example, it is not known whether one or more different types of proliferative cells are active in replenishment of the tissue, and additionally whether cells divide symmetrically to produce cells of the same type or asymmetrically to produces cells of different types \cite{clayton07,kaur11,li13}.
+Originally it was thought that stem cells divide asymmetrically to produce transit amplifying cells which further differentiated after a series of symmetric divisions \cite{potten87}.
+Recent studies support population asymmetry models in which cells divide both symmetrically and asymmetrically, either within the same pool of stem or progenitor cells \cite{clayton07,mascre12} or from two distinct pools of progenitor cells: one pool dividing symmetrically and the other asymmetrically \cite{sada16}.
+For simplicity we only use asymmetric division in this paper---a proliferative cell produces one daughter proliferative cell and one non-proliferative, or terminally differentiated, daughter.
+This model is the equivalent of any asymmetrically dividing population, either with or without intermediate transit amplifying or progenitor cells, as long as the number of proliferative cells producing differentiated cells remains constant.
+The only difference would be a scaling of the division rate.
+This approach does not incorporate dynamics for a symmetrically dividing population, as this is much more complicated and will be future work for the model, however in all studies the majority of cells were found to divide asymmetrically (65\%-84\%) \cite{clayton07,mascre12,sada16} and so this is the model used in the paper.

-For simplicity we only use asymmetric division in this paper---a stem cell produces one daughter stem cell and one non-proliferative, or terminally differentiated, daughter.
-At the point of creation of the two new cells the cells are placed into the desired vertical alignment with the differentiated daughter above the stem cell daughter.
+At the point of creation of the two new cells the cells are placed into the desired vertical alignment with the differentiated daughter above the proliferative cell daughter.
+We note even this provides a preliminary model for directed division, though it does not guarantee the direction is maintained during the mitotic phase.
 In the base model there are no additional forces or restrictions applied to the cells after they enter the system.